-Gingko biloba is an herbal remedy reported to have blood-thinning properties.
+Ginkgo biloba is an herbal remedy reported to have blood-thinning properties.
 However, studies have shown it does not provide any benefit for people with PAD or intermittent claudication.
-Although the risks for gingko appear to be low, there is an increased risk for bleeding at high doses and harmful interaction with high doses of anti-clotting medications.
+Although the risks for ginkgo appear to be low, there is an increased risk for bleeding at high doses and harmful interaction with high doses of anti-clotting medications.
 This is particularly important because people with PAD often use these types of medications.
-Commercial gingko preparations have also been reported to contain colchicine, a chemical that can be harmful in pregnant women and people with kidney or liver problems.
+Commercial ginkgo preparations have also been reported to contain colchicine, a chemical that can be harmful in pregnant women and people with kidney or liver problems.

 Medications for PAD help prevent blood clots and reduce the risk for heart attack and stroke.

 Antiplatelet drugs such as aspirin prevent blood clots.
 Most people with peripheral artery disease receive antiplatelet medication.
 For the most part, this recommendation is made to prevent future death from heart attack or stroke.
 Antiplatelet drugs may or may not provide benefit for PAD symptoms and progression.